caravagnalab/tumourevo/docs/output.md

 ## QC

-The QC subworkflows requires in input a segmentation file from allele-specific copy number callers (either [Sequenza](https://sequenzatools.bitbucket.io/#/home), [ASCAT](https://github.com/VanLoo-lab/ascat)) and the joint VCF file.
+The QC subworkflows requires in input a segmentation file from allele-specific copy number callers (either [Sequenza](https://sequenzatools.bitbucket.io/#/home), [ASCAT](https://github.com/VanLoo-lab/ascat) and [Battenberg](https://github.com/Wedge-lab/battenberg)) and the joint VCF file.
 As a first step, the QC subworkflow provides an estimate of normal and tumour samples contamination in [TINC](#tinc) step, in order to have a measure of experimental quality.
 Then,it first conducts a quality control on copy number and somatic mutation data for individual samples in [CNAqc](#cnaqc) step, and subsequently summarize validated information at patient level in [join_CNAqc](#join_cnaqc) step.
 The QC subworkflow is a crucial step of the pipeline as it ensures high confidence in identifying clonal and subclonal events while accounting for variations in tumor purity.

 ### TINC